Integrating BPAC and Lean to strengthen business process improvement initiatives.

-Co-delivered byLandmark DecisionsandBarrington OPS, this 1.5 day online workshop delivered over 3 consecutive half-day sessions on Oct 12-14, 2021 (Noon - 3:30pm Eastern) covers the basics of Business Process Analysis & Costing (BPAC) and Lean and how they can be merged into a comprehensive approach for business modeling, resource management and process improvement.
+Co-delivered byLandmark DecisionsandBarrington Consulting, this 1.5 day online workshop delivered over 3 consecutive half-day sessions (Noon - 3:30pm Eastern) covers the basics of Business Process Analysis & Costing (BPAC) and Lean and how they can be merged into a comprehensive approach for business modeling, resource management and process improvement.
 The BPAC methodology is a well-established approach which focuses on resource/cost optimization.
 Lean is also a proven business improvement discipline, originally founded in the Toyota Production System.
 It concentrates on creating more value for customers with fewer resources and as such, is well aligned with BPAC principles.

 NOTE:This 1.5-day online workshop will be delivered over 3 consecutive half-day sessions